David B. Ashley

-David Brian Ashley (born January 5, 1951) was the eighth president of the University of Nevada, Las Vegas, appointed to the position on July 1, 2006 and relieved of his duties by the Board of Regents on July 10, 2009.
+David Brian Ashley (born January 5, 1951) was the eighth president of the University of Nevada, Las Vegas.
+He was appointed to the position on July 1, 2006 and relieved of his duties by the Board of Regents on July 10, 2009.

 Ashley attended MIT, becoming a member of the Sigma Chi fraternity, and graduated in 1973.
 His bachelor's degree and master's degree, also of MIT, are both in civil engineering; he has a second master's degree and a doctorate from Stanford University.
 He served as the founding executive vice chancellor and provost at the University of California, Merced starting in 2001 and was the dean of the College of Engineering at the Ohio State University.

 Ashley's professional experiences as a civil engineer and as an expert in construction management include work on major projects around the globe.
 He has been called upon to work on the expansion of the Panama Canal and the San Francisco-Oakland Bay Bridge.

 In 2000, Ashley received an honorary doctorate from the Chalmers University in Sweden for his academic contributions.